mdork/Steganalysis-DeepVision-Project/README.md

 Deep Vision project SS 2020 by S. Gruber and M. Dorkenwald

 ### Steganalysis
-The task in steganalysis is to classify/detect if an image contains a hidden message or not.
-Typically used in espionage, thus important for law enforcement.
-Thus a low rate of false positives is desired.
-The problem itself is inherently difficult as cover image is not provided during inference.
+The goal in steganalysis is to classify/detect if an image contains a hidden message or not.
+Therefore it is typically used in espionage, thus important for law enforcement.
+The problem itself is inherently difficult as the cover image is not provided during inference.
 We use a diverse dataset from kaggle which was acquired with various cameras, jpeg compression and steganography algorithms.
 Here some examples:

 ### Setup